Vocational Training Opportunities Scheme (VTOS)

 The only charge is a €50 Administration Fee and there are no additional fees charged for the course.
 Participants who are in receipt of unemployment payment prior to going on VTOS will be paid a training allowance at the same rate.
 The allowance will be paid for the duration of the course – including all holiday periods.

 As it will not be means-tested, VTOS participants may also take up part-time work without affecting their payments.
 Where participants have been in receipt of other Social Welfare Benefits, entitlements to these will continue while on VTOS.
 A small maintenance allowance is paid and participants who live more than 3 miles from the course centre are entitled to a travel allowance.
-Books and examination fees are covered by the scheme but uniforms and kits will have to be purchased by the Students who require them.
+Books, examination fees, uniforms and kits are all supplied under the VTOS scheme in Monaghan Institute.
 Note: VTOS students participating on PLC courses may not be eligible to apply for a maintenance grant.

 How do I apply?

 For more information, please contact Denise McKenna, VTOS Admin Officer on firstname.lastname@example.org